-So the question is, where do you get that traffic to send through your sales funnel?
+Where exactly do you get that traffic to send into your sales funnel in the first place?

-I’ll be covering the 3 main traffic source types and breaking them down into 11 individual sources that you can tap to keep your pipeline packed and your business growing.
+- The 11 best traffic sources that you can tap to keep your pipeline packed and your business growing.

 The 5 Main Reasons For Building A Sales Funnel

-Before we launch into how you’re fueling your funnel, let’s make sure we’re on the same page for why you should be using a funnel in the first place.
+Before I tap into how you’re fueling your sales funnel, let’s make sure we’re on the same page for why you should be using a funnel in the first place.

-- It lets you build trust with your prospects, an essential ingredient for turning them into customers.
+- A sales funnel lets you build trust with your prospects, an essential ingredient for turning them into customers.

-- It answers all of your target audience’s questions before getting on the phone with your sales team, pre-qualifying your leads to buy.
+- A sales funnel answers all of your target audience’s questions before getting on the phone with your sales team, pre-qualifying your leads to buy.

-- It lets you continue to sell and upsell to past clients, giving you a lifelong patron rather than just a one-off customer.
+- A sales funnel lets you continue to sell and upsell, giving you a lifelong patron rather than just a one-off customer.

-- It weeds out leads that aren’t a fit for your product or service, saving you the hassle of wasting time on a low-quality lead.
+- A sales funnel weeds out leads that aren’t a fit for your product or service, saving you the hassle of wasting time on a low-quality lead.

 - A well-made sales funnel lets you accomplish all of this… automatically.
 And just think of the mountain of time that can save you.

-Email Addresses & Lead Magnets: The Key To Any Well-Made Funnel
+Email Addresses & Lead Magnets: The Key to Any Well-Made Sales Funnel

 So, sales funnels are great when they’re built correctly—that much is clear.